-d.
-Person with whom a child lives and who is acting in a parental role of a child.
-7. School Attendance Improvement Conference: shall mean a conference where the child's absences and reasons for the absences are examined in an effort to improve attendance, with or without additional services.
-The following individuals shall be invited to the conference: a.
-The child (if applicable) b.
-The child's person in parental relation. c.
-Other individuals identified by the person in parental relation who may be a resource. d.
-Appropriate school personnel e.
-Recommended service providers.
-8. School Attendance Improvement Plan : shall mean a program designed to improve school attendance by seeking to identify and address the underlying reasons for a child's absences.
-The term may include an educational assignment in an alternative education program, provided the program does not include a program for disruptive youth established pursuant to Article XIX-C. 9.
-School : shall mean the educational entity in which the child is enrolled.
-10. School Days : shall mean the length of time that a child that is subject to compulsory school attendance is expected to be receiving instruction during a calendar day, as determined by the governing body.
-Governing Body : shall mean the board of school directors at a school district or any other governing entity of a school.
-11. Truant: shall mean having three (3) or more school days of unexcused absences during the current school year by a compulsory school aged child.
-12. Unexcused Absence: shall mean an absence from school which is not permitted by the provisions in section 1329 and for which an approved explanation has not been submitted within the time period and in the manner prescribed by the governing body.
-An out-of-school suspension may not be considered an unexcused absence.
+- d.
+Person with whom a child lives and who is acting in a parental role of a child. - 7.
+School Attendance Improvement Conference: shall mean a conference where the child's absences and reasons for the absences are examined in an effort to improve attendance, with or without additional services.
+The following individuals shall be invited to the conference: - a.
+The child (if applicable) - b.
+The child's person in parental relation. - c.
+Other individuals identified by the person in parental relation who may be a resource. - d.
+Appropriate school personnel - e.
+Recommended service providers. - 8.
+School Attendance Improvement Plan: shall mean a program designed to improve school attendance by seeking to identify and address the underlying reasons for a child's absences.
+The term may include an educational assignment in an alternative education program, provided the program does not include a program for disruptive youth established pursuant to Article XIX-C. - 9.
+School: shall mean the educational entity in which the child is enrolled. - 10.
+School Days: shall mean the length of time that a child that is subject to compulsory school attendance is expected to be receiving instruction during a calendar day, as determined by the governing body.

+Governing Body: shall mean the board of school directors at a school district or any other governing entity of a school.

+- 11. Truant: shall mean having three (3) or more school days of unexcused absences during the current school year by a compulsory school aged child. - 12.
+Unexcused Absence: shall mean an absence from school which is not permitted by the provisions in section 1329 and for which an approved explanation has not been submitted within the time period and in the manner prescribed by the governing body.
+An out-of-school suspension may not be considered an unexcused absence. - 13.
+Student Assistance Program: The Pennsylvania Student Assistance Program (SAP) is a team process used to mobilize school resources to remove barriers to learning.
+SAP is designed to assist in identifying issues including alcohol, tobacco, other drugs, and mental health issues which pose a barrier to a student's success.
+The primary goal of the Student Assistance Program is to help students overcome these barriers so that they may achieve, advance, and remain in school.
+(PA Network for Student Assistance Services (PNSAS) Interagency Committee www.pnsas.org 7/2019)

-Delegation of Responsibility The CEO or designee shall notify students, parents/guardians, and staff about Montessori Regional Charter School's attendance policy by publishing such policy in the Family Information Guide, school's website, and other efficient communication methods.
+Delegation of Responsibility

+The CEO or designee shall notify students, parents/guardians, and staff about Montessori Regional Charter School's attendance policy by publishing such policy in the Family Information Guide, school's website, and other efficient communication methods.

 The CEO or designee shall be responsible for the implementation and enforcement of this policy.

-The CEO or designee shall develop administrative regulations for the attendance of students which: Ensure the maintenance of attendance records are in accordance with the PA Attendance Laws.
-Create a procedure for the Parent Sponsored Education Trip request form and all excuses relating to student absences.
+The CEO or designee shall develop administrative regulations for the attendance of students which:

+- 1. Ensure the maintenance of attendance records are in accordance with the PA Attendance Laws. - 2.
+Create a procedure for the Parent Sponsored Education Trip request form and all excuses relating to student absences. - 3.
 Detail the process for written notices, School Attendance Improvement Conferences, School Attendance Improvement Plans, referrals to a school-based or community-based attendance improvement program, the local children and youth agency if warranted, and citation to the appropriate judge.